oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/task_1_1.png " ")

 2. Now we will look at the opposite.
 Let's look at the duality view, insert into the base table and then check the duality view for the record.
-Copy the code and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.

     ```
     <copy>